rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 ## Cheatsheet
 ### A. Use the keyword pure and view

-Without this keywords, even if you do nothing in your function, you will have gas cost to pay
+Without this keyword, even if you do nothing in your function, you will have gas cost to pay

 This allows you to avoid consuming gas when these functions are called from outside, for example from your client application.